Vote Goal and Vote Deficit: What are they? Why Do I Need Them?

-When you’re thinking of running for office, one of the very first things you should do is bust out your trusty calculator and calculate your campaign’s vote goal.
-Simply put, your vote goal is the number of votes needed to win your election.
-Your campaign has one goal: to convince enough voters to show up to the polls on Election Day (or to vote early) and vote for you.
-To achieve that goal, you’ll want to know how many of those voters you need to actually be successful.
+When you’re deciding to run for office, one of the very first things you should do is bust out your trusty calculator and calculate your campaign’s vote goal.
+Your vote goal is the number of votes needed to win your election.
+Your campaign has one goal: to convince enough voters to show up to the polls on Election Day or during early vote and vote for you.
+To achieve that goal, you need to know how many of those voters you need to be successful.

 Knowing your vote deficit is equally important.
 This is roughly an existing group of your base voters that are likely to vote for you no matter what you do as the representative from your party.
 The vote deficit is the additional number of people you need to vote for you in order to win.
 It’s a rough calculation for the number of votes you need to make up and earn throughout the course of your campaign to get to a vote goal.

 Both of these numbers will inform all of your strategic assumptions, your fundraising goals, your voter contact, and everything in between.
 Your vote goal is the starting place off of which you will build your campaign, so you definitely need to know what this number is.
 You should keep this goal in mind and make sure every decision that’s made moves the campaign closer to this goal.

 Luckily for us, you don’t need to raise millions of dollars or hire a fancy data scientist to do these calculations.
 Even the smallest and most local candidate for office can run a modern, data-driven campaign.
 You can actually learn a lot about the makeup of your turf and the electorate from what’s available on your local election division’s website.
 All you really need is a calculator and a working internet connection.